lightbend/cloudflow/examples/taxi-ride-akka/README.md

 is leveraging [Kafka aware sharding](https://doc.akka.io/docs/alpakka-kafka/current/cluster-sharding.html), which means that each instance processes a set of partitions from the topic.
 In the case of scaling, the partition as a whole can be moved to a different instance, but can not be split.
-This means that we can use actors based on partitions to avoid constant acters creation and deletion.
+This means that we can use actors based on partitions to avoid constant actor creation and deletion.

 To achieve this we need to make several changes to our implementation.